adolfont/caes005-introduction-to-functional-programming/offerings/2023/tasks/game_task.md

 You will implement a game called ["TIC-TAC-TOE: 4 IN A ROW!"](https://emu.edu/gaming-hub/tic-tac-toe).

+Your project should be inside your private repo shared with me.

 You will create a [Mix Task](https://elixirschool.com/en/lessons/intermediate/mix_tasks) so that the game can be played on a terminal.
 See my sample [tasks] project(https://github.com/adolfont/caes005-introduction-to-functional-programming/tree/main/offerings/2023/projects/tasks).

 You do not have to implement the "computer plays".
 You can play like this: